2012-2013 ISOC Travelling Fellowship

-Dr. Aldo Izaguirre, an accomplished orthopedic surgeon and researcher in Mexico, applied for a traveling fellowship program to broaden his horizons.
+Dr. Aldo Izaguirre, an accomplished orthopedic surgeon and researcher in Mexico, applied for a travelling fellowship program to broaden his horizons.
 His impressive credentials earned him an ISOC international fellowship.
-Each year, ISOC, the International Society of Orthopaedic Centers, selects a physician to complete a six-month traveling fellowship.
+Each year, ISOC, the International Society of Orthopaedic Centers, selects a physician to complete a six-month travelling fellowship.

 The fellowship is designed to provide a highly qualified post-residency orthopedic surgeon exceptional training in the management and treatment of orthopedic conditions at three leading orthopedic centers.
 The Fellow also works on a research project of both personal interest and of benefit to the ISOC member centers.